 - Provide services to communities that are valued and needed

 The contribution of the CME sector to the Australian economy

 Co-operative and mutual enterprises are a significant contributor to the Australian economy.

-This adds up to a combined membership of more than 28 million people.
+This adds up to more than 31.7 million combined memberships.